 We generated net income for the fourth quarter and year ended December 31, 2006 due primarily to the achievement of a milestone event related to AZD3480 under our agreement with AstraZeneca.
 Except for these periods, we have never been profitable.
-As of March 31, 2009, we had an accumulated deficit of \$194.6 million.
+As of June 30, 2009, we had an accumulated deficit of \$204.2 million.
 We expect to incur substantial losses for the foreseeable future as our clinical-stage and preclinical product candidates advance through the development cycle, as we progress our programs in the therapeutic focus areas of our alliance with GlaxoSmithKline and as we invest in additional product opportunities and research programs.
 Clinical trials and preclinical studies are time-consuming, expensive and may never yield a product that will generate revenue.

-We believe that period-to-period comparisons of our results of operations are not meaningful and should not be relied upon as indicative of our future performance.
+As a clinical-stage company, our results of operations are likely to fluctuate significantly from quarter to quarter and year to year.
+We believe that period-to-period comparisons of our results of operations should not be relied upon as indicative of our future performance.